 The Stonepark Project comprises six contiguous prospecting licences in County Limerick, Ireland.
-The licence block is located in a highly prospective area for base metal mineralisation and is 5km from the Tobermalug and Caherconlish zinc discoveries at Pallas Green that are currently being evaluated by Glencore.
-The Joint Venture was originally formed with Teck of Canada who earned in 76.56% with an expenditure of some $9m, drilling over 54,000 metres between 2007 and 1012.
+The licence block is located in a highly prospective area for base metal mineralisation and is 5km from the Tobermalug and Caherconlish zinc discoveries at Pallas Green, where Glencore have established a 44 Mt 7% Zn 1% Pb JORC-compliant resource (2016).
+The Joint Venture was originally formed with Teck of Canada who earned in 76.56%, drilling 54,767 metres between 2007 and 1012 and conducting other geological and geophysical studies, including 18 line kilometres of seismic surveying.
 Connemara holds a 23.44% working interest.
-Teck recently sold their share to Group Eleven Resources.
+Teck sold their share to Group Eleven Resources Corp. in late 2017.
 Group Eleven is a Canadian-listed company with extensive base metal licence holdings in Ireland.
 MAG Silver Corp. and Teck Resources (both listed Canadian companies) hold 22.0% and 6.3% respectively of the equity on a fully diluted basis.
-Group Eleven listed on the TSX in late 2017 and work on the block will proceed shortly.
+Group Eleven listed on the TSX in late 2017 and drilling has recommenced in March 2018.
+In April Group ELeven completed a Mineral Resource estimates summarised in the table below:

 Stonepark mineralization continues to be extended and remains open in all directions at Stonepark West.
 Regional drilling across the block continued to target combined geological/geochemical/geophysical targets with some success, for example: